Good to know

 Surfers thought of transforming the notion of riding on ocean waves onto the streets, thus skateboarding was introduced in the 1940s.
-From the birth of the so-called “asphalt surfers,” a shorter variety of surfboard with metal wheels came into surface on the streets of Hawaii and California.
+From the birth of the so-called “asphalt surfers,” a shorter variety of surfboards with metal wheels came into the surface on the streets of Hawaii and California.

-What started as a mere diversion, skateboarding developed into a culture where riders are gradually making waves on street parks, vertical ramps, through various tricks and board maneuvers.
-Until olleing, the greatest trick ever invented was introduced in 1978.
+What started as a mere diversion, skateboarding developed into a culture where riders are gradually making waves on-street parks, vertical ramps, through various tricks and board maneuvers.
+Until ollieing, the greatest trick ever invented was introduced in 1978.

 By the 1980s, skateboarding has earned legions of supporters, particularly coming from the US and Germany.
 And just like other popular sports, namely baseball and soccer, skateboarding became a widespread sport with iconic figures on decks turning into professional riders.

 Adidas is one of the brands that pegged a deep foundation in skateboarding and created channels that responded to the growing interest in this kind of sports.
-In 1998, the Adidas Skateboarding, which is an offshoot of the Adidas Originals was created.
+In 1998, Adidas Skateboarding, which is an offshoot of Adidas Originals was created.

 This segment supports amateur and professional skateboarders around the world by producing footwear and apparel and distributing them through a network of skateboarding retailers.
 Pro skaters such as California-born Mark Gonzales, Munich-raised Dennis Busenitz, and American music artist Na’Kel Smith teamed up to be part of the Adidas Skateboarding group.

 The early releases of skate shoes were juxtaposed versions of other performance shoes.
 These were modernized in the coming years as the construction of the upper and sole were tailored to correspond to the needs of the skaters in terms of boardfeel, grip, and flexibility.

 In 2016, Adidas introduced the Matchcourt Mid by taking cues from its classic 1980s tennis sneaker.
-The court shoe was restructured with skate-specific features such as enhanced rubber toe bumper to resist immediate damage and fortified eyestays that protects the laces from excessive wear.
-The mid top upper wraps the ankle for the added support while the durable outsole offers a better grip.
+The court shoe was restructured with skate-specific features such as an enhanced rubber toe bumper to resist immediate damage and fortified eyestays that protect the laces from excessive wear.
+The mid-top upper wraps the ankle for the added support while the durable outsole offers a better grip.
 This vulc shoe comes in various colorways and materials to suit the diverse tastes of skaters.